MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

 5. Populate the kb with a base source by clicking **+ Add file** and uploading the SampleFAQs.xlsx file that you downloaded in Step 1.

+    > [!NOTE]
+    > You must customize the SampleFAQs to language in which you want your KB.

    ![QnA Maker step 4, Populate your kb](../media/kb/create-kb-step-4.png)

 6. Click **Create your kb**.